 5. In the Bag

 Pet food is best stored in the original bag, folded or clipped for freshness, and kept inside an airtight container.
+Plastic storage containers aren't always made with the highest quality plastic.
+The plastic can collect oils from the food and over time become rancid.

 6. Go For Glass